brunoruviaro/ardour4-tutorial/_posts/2014-09-29-an-overview-of-the-interface.md

 **Zoom to Session** (useful for having a quick overview of your entire
 session: it zooms it to fit the available space on the screen).

-> TIP: use the shortcuts **+** (the plus sign on your main keyboard) for Zoom In, and **-** (the dash key on your main keyboard) for Zoom Out.
+> TIP: use the shortcuts **=** (the equal sign on your main keyboard) for Zoom In, and **-** (the dash key on your main keyboard) for Zoom Out.

 The drop-down menu controls the **Zoom Focus**.
 It defines the focus point of zooming operations.
-Try zooming in and out with **+** and **-** with a different Zoom Focus each time.
-For example, choosing Playhead will cause zoom to behave in relationship to the position of the Playhead.
+Try zooming in and out with a different Zoom Focus each time.
+For example, choosing Playhead will cause zoom to behave in relation to the position of the Playhead.
 Mouse will take your current mouse position as the reference, and so on.

-The last two buttons are a kind of "vertical zoom."
+The following drop-down menu and the last two buttons control "vertical zoom."
 They allow you to expand and shrink all tracks and busses vertically.
+Use the drop-down menu to choose a specific number of tracks you want to fit on the screen.
+Use the buttons to shrink or expand all tracks (or only selected tracks, if a selection is made).

 ### Auxiliary Controls